mernxl/ansible-terraform/README.md

 1. Add the hosts for that environment (e.g. qa) under a `qa` host group in `ansible_hosts` file
 1. Add a dir, inside of `live` dir with the name of the env, and import the terraform module (see live/dev example)
-1. Add the environment slug as to the choice parameter `env` in the Jenkinsfile
+1. Add the environment slug as a choice to the `env` parameter in the Jenkinsfile
 1. Commit your code and push
 1. At Jenkins, go to run with parameters, select `qa` as `env` and then run.
-1. Make sure to provide the required inputs
+1. Make sure to other provide the required inputs

 #### Terraform Backend